Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Results and Discussion

 Figure~\ref{concgrad} clarifies the relation of our findings to the droplet internal concentration profiles.
 All simulations start with uniform species distributions; the concentration gradients develop as the droplets evaporate.

 For $rh=$ 80\% and $T_\mathrm{amb}=$~20~°C (Fig.~\ref{concgrad}a), the salt distributes almost uniformly.
-But for $rh=$ 10\% at the same temperature (Fig.~\ref{concgrad}b), the high evaporation rate gives rise to concentration gradients.
+However, for $rh=$ 10\% at the same temperature (Fig.~\ref{concgrad}b), the high evaporation rate gives rise to concentration gradients.
 When the droplet's surface reaches the efflorescence limit of 0.393, the concentration of the center of the droplet is 0.317, and the average concentration is 0.342.
 For the same humidity but increased temperature (comparing Figs.~\ref{concgrad}c and~d), the concentration of salt at the surface of the droplet increases.
-When the ambient temperature rises to $T_\mathrm{amb}=$~40~°C, the surface-to-average concentration ratio rises to 1.333.
+When the ambient temperature rises to $T_\mathrm{amb}=$~40~°C, the surface-to-average concentration ratio rises to 1.133.

 The reason for the increased concentration gradient is that the evaporation rate outcompetes the diffusion rate.
 More precisely, the solvent evaporates faster at the droplet's surface than the solute re-distributes within the droplet.
 The fast evaporation enriches the surface with solutes.
 A solid layer forms when the solute mass fraction at the surface eventually reaches its efflorescence limit.
 Furthermore, faster evaporation shortens the efflorescence time.
 In other words, the surface concentration reaches faster its efflorescence limit.
-Consequently, the particles inflate, and the homogeneous droplet assumption underestimates the droplet nuclei size.
+Consequently, hollow particles are formed, and the homogeneous droplet assumption underestimates the droplet nuclei size.

 The size and shape of a body determine the aerodynamic forces acting on it and, hence, its motion trajectory.
 Therefore, modeling the saliva droplet size evolution and final nuclei size can provide accurate estimates of the droplet traveling distance.
-To understand the influence of particle inflation, Fig.~\ref{travelrat}a plots the ratio of the traveling distances of an inflated and a corresponding non-inflated particle for different ambients.
-In these simulations, the droplets emitted from a cough before falling to the ground from 1.8~m height.
-The ambient wind velocity is 0.3~m/s (the below Methods section gives the mathematical details of the set-up).
+To understand the influence of the formation of a hollow particle, Fig.~\ref{travelrat}a plots the ratio of the traveling distances of a hollow and a corresponding solid particle for different ambients ($X_{\textup{max, hollow}}/X_{\textup{max, solid}}$).
+In these simulations, the droplets emitted from a cough before falling to the ground from 1.8~m height, and the initial droplet size is 75~µm.
+The ambient wind velocity is 0.3~m/s (The methods section gives the mathematical details of the set-up).
 These conditions are exemplary but representative.